 Dew Point and Health

 Having humidity at about 45-55% is comfortable for most people, but it is also a healthy environment to be in.
-When relative humidity is above 55%, it will foster the growth of mold spores, dust mites, and bacteria.
-Having things like mold and dust mites can aggravate the symptoms of even the mildest allergy sufferers, as well as those with respiratory problems.
-So keeping the humidity down helps improve the indoor air quality in your home, as well as keeping your family more comfortable.
+Keeping the humidity down helps improve the indoor air quality in your home, as well as keep your family more comfortable.

 Say Goodbye to Humidity with Eva-Dry

 Luckily you are not powerless when it comes to controlling the humidity within your home.
-You can control the indoor humidity with the use of air conditioning or dehumidifiers- depending on where you live, the combination of the two might be necessary.
-You can measure the relative humidity in your home using the handy hygrometer from Eva-Dry.
+You can control the indoor humidity with the use of air conditioning or dehumidifiers – depending on where you live, a combination of the two might be necessary.
+You can measure the relative humidity in your home using a hygrometer.

-Eva-Dry is on the leading edge of dehumidification technology and understands how important it is to maintain good indoor air quality to support health, keep your family comfortable, and reduce dust mites, mold spores, and bacteria.
+Eva-Dry is on the leading edge of dehumidification technology and understands how important it is to maintain good indoor air quality to support health and keep your family comfortable.
 Investigate their full line of products and contact one of their knowledgeable consultants today about the humidity, condensation, and mold or mildew issues you may be experiencing.